tf63/turbo-template/packages/pkg-tsup/README.md

 # pkg-tsup

+This is a template for creating npm packages that use [Tsup](https://tsup.egoist.dev/) to build TypeScript projects efficiently.

 If you want to publish this package to npm, make sure your package.json includes the following configuration:

 ```package.json